open-compensation-token-license/license-token-website/wikisrc/crowdfunding-open-source-development.md

 - **[Patreon](https://www.patreon.com/)**: Provides creators with recurring monthly support from backers, which is ideal for maintaining and updating open source projects.
 - **[Open Collective](https://opencollective.com/)**: Focuses on funding open source communities, offering transparency for funding and spending.
 - **[Kickstarter](https://www.kickstarter.com/)**: Helps raise one-time funds for specific project milestones or goals, such as delivering a new feature or launching a project.
 - **[GitHub Sponsors](https://github.com/sponsors)**: Offers developers a way to receive financial support directly within a platform they already use to host their code.
+Learn more about [GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).

 ## Challenges of Crowdfunding Open Source Work